 Our Companion Animal 15W therapeutic laser is a cutting edge, novel treatment employed to combat inflammation of any type.
 For more information on this amazing therapy concept see our description and links under the devoted Laser section on the main web page.
 Common uses in our equine patients typically involve healing recent wounds or helping ease inflammation associated with chronic arthritis.
 Laser therapy is commonly used after joint or tendon surgery, after traumatic injury to any musculoskeletal structures, and to speed healing of chronic infections.

 At San Juan Veterinary Clinic, our experienced equine veterinarians are excited about promoting equine dental health.
 A commonly overlooked aspect of horse health, dental health has profound effects on the quality and length of your horse’s life.
 Proper dental evaluation and balancing requires experience, knowledge, passion and advanced instrumentation.
-Our equine veterinarians, Dr. Robinson and Dr. Green, are well equipped with the latest instrumentation to make your horse’s dental balancing safe and efficient.
+Our equine veterinarians, Dr. Green and Dr. VanDerwalker, are well equipped with the latest instrumentation to make your horse’s dental balancing safe and efficient.

 Traditionally the task of the farrier, equine dentistry slowly became a routine part of veterinary maintenance in the early 1900’s.
 Tooth reduction, or “floating” was originally performed with hoof rasps, followed by hand rasps made specifically for teeth, then early motorized equipment including reciprocating devices such as a “sawzall”, and rotary drill powered devices such as the “powerfloat”.
 All of these devices were improvements on their predecessors but were notoriously traumatic and too bulky to allow access to the smaller parts of a horse’s mouth.
 Today, we use incredibly efficient, safe and ergonomic instruments designed by leaders in the industry that allow work to be completed quickly and safely with great detail.